ryansteed/ieat/notebooks/README.md

-- `experiments.ipynb` - notebook for programmatically replicating the tables from the paper with calls from the `ieat` software package
+- `experiments.ipynb` - notebook for programmatically replicating the tables from the paper with calls from the `ieat` software package completions for potentially biased images
-- `exploration.ipynb` - walkthrough of downloading the iGPT model, performing image sampling, and exploring image completions for potentially biased images
 - `ieat.ipynb` - demo of the basic use of the `ieat` and `weat` APIs
 - `igpt.ipynb` - demo of embedding extraction methods with iGPT